cspeterson/splatmoji-emojidata/README.md

 splatmoji-emojidata
 ===================

-A simple machine- and human-readable complete collection of all emoji, kept current directly from Unicode releases.
+A simple machine- and human-readable complete collection of all emoji, with keywords in all available languages, kept current directly from Unicode releases.

 This repository is updated directly from The Unicode Consortium's latest [CLDR] (Common Local Data Repository) which Unicode provides for internationalization in general, but which also happens to provide handy internationalized keywords for emoji.